 Biking and Hiking Trails

-For those who prefer biking or hiking, Sacramento provides a network of trails that cater to outdoor enthusiasts of all levels.
+Sacramento provides a network of trails for biking or hiking, catering to outdoor enthusiasts of all levels.

 The American River Parkway is a gem for cyclists, walkers, and runners.
-Extending over 30 miles, the paved trail follows the American River and offers scenic views of the surrounding nature.
+Extending over 30 miles, the paved trail follows the American River and offers scenic views of nature.

-The Jedediah Smith Memorial Trail, which runs along the American River Parkway, is particularly popular among cyclists, providing a picturesque and well-maintained route.
+The Jedediah Smith Memorial Trail, which runs along the American River Parkway, is particularly popular among cyclists.
+It provides a picturesque and well-maintained route.

 Folsom Lake State Recreation Area, located a short drive from Sacramento, offers a range of hiking and biking trails amidst beautiful landscapes and views of Folsom Lake.